0becny/Repetier-Firmware/README.md

-# Repetier-Firmware - the fast and user friendly firmware
+# Repetier-Firmware modified for Nanodlp.
+Use this branch and not Master- the fast and user friendly firmware

 ## Notes for developers/pull requests